Woergaard/Final-Project/README.md

 * LIAR dataset: https://www.cs.ucsb.edu/~william/data/liar_dataset.zip

 ## Folder structure
-The folder 'databases' contains two .zip file each containing a database for the data scraped of the WikiNews site and data from the FakeNews corpus.
+The folder `databases` contains two .zip file each containing a database for the data scraped of the WikiNews site and data from the FakeNews corpus.

-The folder 'fake news predictor' contains a number of subfolders.
+The folder `fake news predictor` contains a number of subfolders.
 The folders are structured in the following way:

     .
     ├── classification           # Classification files